analyticskgmedia/gtm-consent-banner/README.md

 1. Go to **Tags** → **New**
 2. Choose your imported "Advanced Consent Mode v2 Banner" template
 3. Configure the settings (see below)
-4. Set trigger to "All Pages"
+4. Set trigger to "Consent Initialization - All Pages"
 5. Save and publish

 ## Configuration